 In keeping with the previous two years, Kate rode in a roofless coach for the parade with Prince Harry and The Duchess of Cornwall.

 The pink coat featured a large collar and pearl buttons.
 It was designed by Alexander McQueen.
-As the palace and the press have not given us many details about the piece, we assume it’s bespoke, made-to-measure for Kate.
+As the palace and the press have not given us many details about the piece, we assume it’s bespoke, made-to-order for Kate.

 WhatKateWore.com‘s Susan provides us with her opinion on the pink coat: